scmata/first-hugo-site/content/posts/intellectual-diary.md

     - Principles of Economics Mankiw
     - New Ideas from Dead Economists

+People
+-Dominc Cummings
+-Kant
+-Machiavelli (The Prince)

+Shows/artists I want to see
+-That one jazz show in London summer
+- Neyo
+- Chris Brown
+-Ezra cllective

+Imaginary Philosophical Dialogues ?

 # Courses
 Thinking about doing a course in data sciene or something.
 Goodgle certificate